LPDI-EPFL/masif/README.md

 * [Pymol](https://pymol.org/2/).
 This optional plugin allows one to visualize surface files in PyMOL.
 * [Tensorflow](https://www.tensorflow.org/).
 For the neural network models.

- In future versions we hope to reduce this list of requirements.
+We are working to reduce this list of requirements for future versions.

-## Table of Contents:

 ## Installation